 “I think it offers you so much knowledge, as well as the opportunity to get workplace experience at the end of your degree.
-I’ve had so much support from lecturers and students, and I believe that at AUT you’re provided with just the right amount of support.
-The programme has me excited to get into the industry and begin my career.”
+I had so much support from lecturers and students, and I believe that at AUT you’re provided with just the right amount of support.
+The programme had me excited to get into the industry and begin my career.”

 “Hospitality is not only about hotels.
 It goes so much further and is one of the most influential industries because every person on the planet comes into contact with the hospitality industry in some way or another.
 I love the idea that you can create a memory for a stranger within this industry.

-“I’ve loved the connections I’ve been able to develop through my time at AUT.
-I’ve met so many great people – both lecturers and students – who have brightened my experience of university.
+“I loved the connections I could develop through my time at AUT.
+I met so many great people – both lecturers and students – who brightened my experience of university.
 University isn’t only about the studies, but also the social experiences you’re able to create for yourself.
-I’ve made some amazing friendships.”
+I made some amazing friendships.”

 Advice for other students

 Georgia also enjoyed sharing her experiences with first-year hospitality students through her role as a peer mentor.